banshita209/banshita209/README.md

 An eager student who is constantly looking for opportunities to grow and learn new things
 - 🔭 I’m currently studing at Aditya Silver Institute of Technology.
-- 🌱 I’m currently learning Machine Learning.
+- 🌱 I’m currently learning Machine Learning, django.
 - 💬 Ask me about anything you like, I will help as much as I can .
 - 📫 How to reach me: By using either of the below mention social media.
 <hr>